bfreuden/kubernetes-cheat-sheet/README.md

 ## Dynamic Local PV provisioning with OpenEBS

-Oficial doc of Local PV: https://kubernetes.io/blog/2019/04/04/kubernetes-1.14-local-persistent-volumes-ga/ Official doc of OpenEBS Local PV: https://openebs.github.io/dynamic-localpv-provisioner/
+Oficial doc of Local PV: https://kubernetes.io/blog/2019/04/04/kubernetes-1.14-local-persistent-volumes-ga/ Official doc of OpenEBS Local PV helm chart: https://openebs.github.io/dynamic-localpv-provisioner/

 Local PVs are special volumes that are guaranteed to be on the same node as the pod requesting it.
 Unlike Hostpath PVs, Kubernetes knows that a Local PV is on the node, so it won't move your pod away